 Canadian Natural (CNQ) Received its Third Buy in a Row

-After BMO Capital and RBC Capital gave Canadian Natural (NYSE: CNQ) a Buy rating last month, the company received another Buy, this time from Raymond James.
-Analyst Chris Cox maintained a Buy rating on Canadian Natural today and set a price target of C$26.00.
-The company’s shares closed last Monday at $12.66, close to its 52-week low of $12.17.
+After BMO Capital and Raymond James gave Canadian Natural (NYSE: CNQ) a Buy rating last month, the company received another Buy, this time from RBC Capital.
+Analyst Gregory Pardy maintained a Buy rating on Canadian Natural today and set a price target of C$27.00.
+The company’s shares closed last Monday at $10.32, close to its 52-week low of $10.11.

-According to TipRanks.com, Cox has currently no stars on a ranking scale of 0-5 stars, with an average return of -7.7% and a 38.3% success rate.
-Cox covers the Basic Materials sector, focusing on stocks such as Crescent Point Energy, Paramount Resources, and Pembina Pipeline.
+According to TipRanks.com, Pardy is ranked 0 out of 5 stars with an average return of -10.0% and a 39.3% success rate.
+Pardy covers the Basic Materials sector, focusing on stocks such as Vermilion Energy, Cenovus Energy, and Baytex Energy.

-Canadian Natural has an analyst consensus of Moderate Buy, with a price target consensus of $28.70, a 106.2% upside from current levels.
-In a report issued on March 6, RBC Capital also maintained a Buy rating on the stock with a C$45.00 price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Canadian Natural with a $24.74 average price target, representing a 100.2% upside.
+In a report issued on March 6, Raymond James also maintained a Buy rating on the stock with a C$50.00 price target.

 See today’s analyst top recommended stocks >>